-The Company's Williams Partners segment's gas pipeline businesses consist of Transco and Northwest Pipeline.
-The Company's gas pipeline business also holds interests in joint venture interstate and intrastate natural gas pipeline systems, including equity-method investment in Gulfstream and an interest in Constitution, which is under development.
-Transco and Northwest Pipeline owns and operates a combined total of approximately 13,600 miles of pipelines with a total annual throughput of approximately 4,140 trillion British thermal unit (TBtu) of natural gas and peak-day delivery capacity of approximately 15.4 million decatherms (MMdth) of natural gas.
+The Company's gas pipeline businesses consist primarily of Transcontinental Gas Pipe Line Company, LLC (Transco) and Northwest Pipeline LLC (Northwest Pipeline).
+The Company's gas pipeline business also holds interests in joint venture interstate and intrastate natural gas pipeline systems, including an investment in Gulfstream Natural Gas System, L.L.C.
+(Gulfstream) and an interest in Constitution Pipeline Company, LLC (Constitution), which is under development.
+As of December 31, 2016, Transco and Northwest Pipeline owned and operated a combined total of approximately 13,600 miles of pipelines with a total annual throughput of approximately 4,230 trillion British thermal units (TBtu) of natural gas and peak-day delivery capacity of approximately 15.5 million dekatherms (MMdth) of natural gas.

-The Company's midstream business is the natural gas gatherers and processors, which has primary service areas concentrated in producing basins in Arkansas, Colorado, New Mexico, Oklahoma, Texas, Wyoming, the Gulf of Mexico, Louisiana, Pennsylvania, West Virginia, New York and Ohio.
-The primary businesses are natural gas gathering, treating and processing; NGL fractionation, storage and transportation; crude oil transportation, and olefins production.
-It also owns and operates gas gathering and processing assets and pipelines within the onshore, offshore shelf and deepwater areas in and around the Gulf Coast states of Texas, Louisiana, Mississippi and Alabama.
-Its gathering systems receive natural gas from producers' oil and natural gas wells and gather these volumes to gas processing, treating or redelivery facilities.
-The Williams Partners' treating facilities remove water vapor, carbon dioxide, and other contaminants and collect condensate, but do not extract NGLs.
-Its processing plants extract the NGLs in addition to removing water vapor, carbon dioxide and other contaminants.
+Williams Partners' midstream business has primary service areas concentrated in a range of producing basins in Arkansas, Colorado, New Mexico, Oklahoma, Texas, Wyoming, the Gulf of Mexico, Louisiana, Pennsylvania, West Virginia, New York, and Ohio.
+The primary businesses are natural gas gathering, treating, and processing; NGL fractionation, storage and transportation; crude oil transportation, and olefins production.
+The Company also owns and operates gas gathering and processing assets and pipelines primarily within the onshore, offshore shelf, and deepwater areas in and around the Gulf Coast states of Texas, Louisiana, Mississippi, and Alabama.

 Williams Companies Inc